America’s Collision Course With The Debt Ceiling

 Last month, the country experienced one of the biggest literary events in recent memory: The release of Harper Lee’s “Go Set a Watchman.”
 Written before Lee’s beloved classic, “To Kill a Mockingbird,” the novel follows a grown-up Scout as she travels from New York to her hometown of Maycomb, Alabama.
 Questions linger as to whether the aging Lee approved the publication of the unearthed manuscript, yet the book set sales records even before it hit the shelves.
 Since then, critics have expressed mixed opinions about its merit and surprise at the portrayal of the heroic Atticus Finch as racist.
 We give you a chance to weigh in on this new release by Harper Lee.

-From The Blog: Go Set A Watchman Should Not Have Been Published
+5 Reasons Why Go Set A Watchman Should Not Have Been Published - The Diane Rehm Show

 Some readers are embracing Harper Lee's new novel.
 Some think it's a mistake.
 Charles J. Shields tells us why.